The German Traffic Sign Recognition Benchmark

 As the submission time window for the competition is coming up, we want to provide you with a few updates.

-Go to the the submission site and follow the instructions
+conference, dedicated to the competitions, where the winners and the

 2011-01-04